Basics

 Why collect qualitative data?

 For example, consider the difference between comparing the average temperatures of two different cities and comparing the innate beauty of those two cities.
 The former can be quantified so that researchers can reach a quick conclusion about the differences in the climate.
 On the other hand, the latter is rather difficult to reduce to numbers.
 Even if beauty can be placed on a ten-point scale, what does "7 points" or "4 points" on the beauty scale mean?
 How does someone determine such a score?
-Understanding the beauty of a particular city requires qualitative data collection methods.
+Understanding the beauty of a particular city requires collecting qualitative data.

 Where is qualitative data used?

-Organizing data in ATLAS.ti
+Organizing data in ATLAS.ti helps data analysts facilitate qualitative data analysis methods.

 Advantages and disadvantages of qualitative data